We are:

 Meet the Team

 Jez has initiated and managed strategic development in a variety of settings.
 His previous positions include CEO of Guildhall Barrister’s Chambers, and CEO of a charitable national skills training organisation.
-He founded the Bristol Housing Festival in 2018 and believes collaboration is the key to lasting social development.
-Jez lives in Bristol with his wife, Joanna and his three children.
+He founded the Bristol Housing Festival in 2018 ti co-curate and deliver practical and scalable solutions to tackle the housing crisis whilst engaging in the climate emergency and the construction skills supply challenges.
+Jez also leads a transformation project for Bristol City Council to address the pressures local government are under as a result of the increase in Temporary Accommodation.

 Jessie is passionate about social justice and equality.
+As co-founder she is jointly responsible for the development and delivery of the Housing Festival.
+She is a board member of Wales and West Housing, a housing association.
 Her previous positions included roles working for a leading anti-slavery organisation and she has an MSt in Social Innovation at the Cambridge Judge Business School.
-As co-founder she is jointly responsible for the development and delivery of the Housing Festival.
-Her work is motivated by her conviction of the value and dignity of every person.

 Ellen is a Chartered civil engineer with a background in systems thinking.
-Her doctoral research explored innovative and sustainable materials and technologies in construction, and she has written a number of academic papers on this topic.
-Ellen is passionate about community development and reducing environmental impact through shared facilities.
-Ellen also manages a popular cafe-laundrette in Bristol.
+Her doctoral research explored the adoption of innovative and sustainable materials and technologies in construction, and she has written a number of academic papers on this topic.
+As the Research and Evaluation lead for Housing Festival, she works with project teams and residents to surface and capture project learning, to foster reflective practice and create feedback loops to advance progress.
+Ellen is a community manager for the Building Better: Community of Practice, a cross-industry learning partnership.

 Nicola was appointed as Chaplain For Housing in Bristol Diocese and Associate Curate to the Bristol Cathedral in July 2021.
 She became Associate Vicar at St Peter’s Lawrence Weston and St Andrew’s Avonmouth in June 2024 and continues her role as Chaplain for Housing,